 - Infants—An infant born in a given calendar year was considered eligible either if the mother indicated prenatal participation in WIC as recorded on the birth certificate, or if the mother had her prenatal care or her labor and delivery paid for by government funds (predominately Medicaid).
 While not all Medicaid plans qualify for adjunctive eligibility, sensitivity analysis show approximately the same proportion of women who participate in a Medicaid plan which does not qualify for WIC adjunctive eligibility equals the proportion of women who qualify financially for WIC, but who have non-Medicaid insurance, making the indication of Medicaid payment on the birth certificate a suitable estimate of eligibility for the WIC Needs Assessment.
 If an infant’s birth certificate indicated mother’s prenatal participation in WIC and Medicaid payment, the infant was still counted only once.

-- Children—Eligible children were similarly identified using in-state resident birth certificate data for the four previous years years prior to the given year for infants, minus infant deaths that occurred in the four previous years (2012-2015) those four prior years (i.e., if infants were born in 2016, data for children use 2012-2015 birth certificates).
+- Children—Eligible children were similarly identified using in-state resident birth certificate data for the four previous years prior to the given year for infants, minus infant deaths that occurred in those four previous years (i.e., if infants were born in 2018, data for children use 2014-2017 birth certificates).

 - Women—Eligible women are estimated by the number of eligible infants (as calculated above) and the estimated maximum time a woman would be eligible for WIC services:

 - Pregnant women—Number of eligible infants x 0.667.
 This figure represents 8 out of 12 months of the year during which eligible women could be pregnant, as very few women enroll in WIC within 2 weeks of conception.
 This method allows for identification of pregnant women who will deliver in the following year, but are eligible to participate in WIC during the given year.
 This method assumes that the number of births, and hence the number of pregnant women, will be comparable between adjacent years.
-In 2016, there were 71,272 in-state resident births and in 2015, there were 71,484 in-state resident births.
+In 2018, there were 67,554 in-state resident births (based on preliminary data).